 All HCA students participate in our Wellness program, which provides opportunities for daily physical activity.
 HCA students can also play interscholastic sports in their district of residence.
 HCA may in the future have intramural programs, especially water-based activities such as sailing and kayaking.

 What will HCA’s school year be like?

 In general, HCA’s schedule will follow the school year schedule of MSAD 75, including vacation and school cancellation.
 HCA will also offer a selection of opt-in summer experiences and Saturday classes designed to keep our students engaged, healthy, and productive.

 What will HCA’s school day be like?

 HCA’s school day is built on the opposite of the “one size fits all” philosophy.
 Our school day has several kinds of flexibility built in, but ALL students must meet the Maine minimum requirements of 175 days of instruction.
-HCA will be open from 8:00 am until 6:00 Monday-Thursday and 8:00 am until 4:00 pm on Friday.
-Students will arrive at 8:30 am when the school bus arrives, but will leave depending on what and where their afterschool activities are.
+HCA will be open from 8:00 am until 4:00 Monday-Friday.
 For students participating in sports or other activities in their home district, they will leave in time for practice/games.
-In our first year, HCA will offer a VERY limited number of clubs and activities, as well as academic support and tutoring.
+In our first years, HCA will offer a limited number of clubs and activities, as well as academic support and tutoring.
 A late bus and/or parent carpools will ensure that all students can take advantage of our longer school day.